 Remus came in to see me that evening.
 I wanted to get up so I could hold him.
 He looked just like I thought he would.
 His face had an even expression, but his eyes betrayed his grief, shock, disbelief.
 He sat on my bed, his face showed a lot of pain.
 I reached out and squeezed his hand.
 I didn’t know what to say.
 I knew that words wouldn’t make him feel better about Sirius’ death.
 Remus finally drew in a deep breath to talk.
 “I was worried about you.
 I thought you might… well, I’m just glad you’re going to be alright.”

 I noticed that Remus wasn’t meeting my eyes when he spoke to me.
 “Remus, I have a dangerous job.
-This could have happened in any context.
-It’s… it’s just part of my life.”
-I breathed deeply and went into what I hoped were some consoling words.
+This could have happened for any reason.
+It’s… it’s just part of my life,” I breathed deeply and went into what I hoped were some consoling words.
 “I realize you’re grieving Sirius… I can’t imagine how this is for you.
 You’re not the only one that lost him… you have people with whom you can grieve.”
 I was rubbing Remus’ hand gently.
 “It’s late… do you want to stay here?”
 I asked scooting over.

 Remus had a hallow look as he kicked his shoes off and laid next to me.
-The look on his face was similar to the one he had when he had it in his head to call things off.
+The look on his face was similar to the one he had when rethinking our relationship.
 I mistook it for grief.
-“This is the second time I’ve lost him.”
-Remus said after a lengthy silence.
+“This is the second time I’ve lost him,” Remus said after a lengthy silence.
 I stroked his hair in the same way I petted him as a wolf.
 “The only ray of consolation in his death is that they know he was innocent.”
 Remus was idly rubbing my arm.
 Tears were falling from his eyes.